Yes, You Can Skip Moisturizer and Use Sunscreen

 Can I skip moisturizer altogether?

 If you’re applying sunscreen, you can skip moisturizer beforehand.
-However, I wouldn’t neglect moisturizing from your skincare routine altogether.
+However, you shouldn’t neglect moisturizing from your skincare routine altogether.
+Moisturizer and sunscreen work together to protect your skin cells.

 Is coconut oil a good sunscreen?